zapier/visual-builder/docs/_docs/auth.md

 Zapier always includes the app's name in each account label.
 You can add:

 - Plain text that will be included after your app's full name
-- Data that users entered in the authentication form.
+- Data that users entered in the authentication form
-- Output fields from your app's authentication test API call.
+- Output fields from your app's authentication test API call

 To add a field value to the connection label, enter the name of the field, surrounded by double curly braces, in the _Connection Label_ field.